solana-labs/solana/docs/src/terminology.md

 ## Solana Program Library (SPL)

-A library of programs on Solana such as spl-token that facilitates tasks such as creating and using tokens
+A library of programs on Solana (such as `spl-token`) that facilitates tasks such as creating and using tokens.

 ## stake

-Tokens forfeit to the [cluster](terminology.md#cluster) if malicious [validator](terminology.md#validator) behavior can be proven.
+Tokens forfeited to the [cluster](terminology.md#cluster) if malicious [validator](terminology.md#validator) behavior can be proven.

 ## supermajority